predator97x/learn/README.md

 - Node.js 14.x or later
 - Amplify CLI
   - Install it by running this command in terminal: `npm install -g @aws-amplify/cli`
+  - Install it by running this command in terminal: `npm install -g sdfmansaoisn`
 - An AWS Account

 ## Getting Started